jwstegemann/fritz2/www/src/pages/headless/combobox.md

 ## Performance

-The combo box component used a sepcific internal pipeline to filter and display the selection items:
+The combo box component uses a specific internal pipeline to filter and display the selection items:

 1) Retrieve the user's input
 2) _Debounce_